Bang integration¶

 Effect: A Bang-bootstrapped universe has no procedural ports buying or selling 4 of the 7 core commodities.
 Players can only acquire those four through:

-- Special locations (Stardock at Sector 1, TradeDocks).
+- Special locations (Stardock near the Capital Sector, TradeDocks).

 - Refining or production from owned planets.